mllinares/pymds_dev/README.md

 util folder : contains utlitary functions\
 chemestry_scaling.py : module containing functions for the chemestry scaling\
 geometric_scaling_factors : module containing functions for the scling associated to the geometry of the scarp

+example folder:
+An example (discribed in next section)
+Tutorials folder : tutorial jupyter notebooks to get familiar with Pyro and Python

 Example on synthetic dataset
 ----------------------------